ElmarJ/casual-uva.nl/posts/the-decolonization-club-end-casualisation-anxiety-precarity-and-resistance-1.md

   Resistance"'
 date: 2022-05-01T21:58:32.968Z
 author: Casual UvA
-summary: 'Read "End Casualisation: Anxiety, Precarity, and Resistance", an essay by Lukas Ziel about casualization and the Casual UvA strike: "The worst effects of casualisation are felt by already marginalised lecturers, gendered and racial pay gaps exacerbating already precarious conditions.
+summary: 'Lukas Ziel of The Decolonization Club writes about Casual UvA: "The worst effects of casualisation are felt by already marginalised lecturers, gendered and racial pay gaps exacerbating already precarious conditions.
 And as so very often, the university is more concerned with attention being called to the problem, rather than with the problem itself."'
 tags:
   - post
 ---